 - A fair salary and comprehensive secondary benefits including opportunities to develop professionally.

-- Working as part of a multinational team who are hands on to make change happen!
+- Working as part of a multinational team who is hands on to make change happen!

-Contract: The contract for is for at least 1 year with the intention to prolong.
+Contract: The duration of the contract is 12 months with the intention to extend.

-How to apply: Interested and qualified candidates are invited to send their CV and a short cover letter, in English, here:
+Interested and qualified candidates are invited to upload their CV and a short cover letter, in English, the latest by 27 October 2022, here: